OSGeoLabBp/tutorials/english/data_processing/lessons/pc_filter.rst

 * optionally add row id to output

-This means we have to use more and more command line options, the previous positional approache is not accepable.
+This means we have to use more and more command line options, the previous positional approache is not acceptable.
 Let's use command line switches.
 There is a standard module in Python for that purpose called *argparse*.
-To tell you the truth there is a module for nearly everything in Python.
+To tell you the truth, there is a module for nearly everything in Python.

 Here is the code: